Can you have too many shrimp?

 Another sign of overpopulation is a noticeable decrease in the growth rate of young shrimp.
 If you observe that your shrimplets are not growing at the expected rate, or if they appear smaller than they should be at their age, it could be a sign that your tank is overpopulated.

 Changes in water quality can also indicate overpopulation.
-If you’re performing regular water changesOpens in a new tab. and maintenance but still noticing a consistent increase in ammonia, nitrite, or nitrate levels, it could be a sign that your shrimp are producing waste faster than it can be broken down.
+If you’re performing regular water changes and maintenance but still noticing a consistent increase in ammonia, nitrite, or nitrate levels, it could be a sign that your shrimp are producing waste faster than it can be broken down.
 This is often a result of too many shrimp in the tank.

 Lastly, an increase in disease or death among your shrimp can be a sign of overpopulation.
 In an overcrowded tank, disease can spread more quickly, and the stress of living in such conditions can make shrimp more susceptible to illness.